rayleizhu/segformer.pure/README.md

 This is a cleaned version of [official SegFormer](https://github.com/NVlabs/SegFormer).
-It removes depency on MMCV and MMSegmentation, which use deep wrapings.
+It removes dependency on MMCV and MMSegmentation, which use deep wrapings.

 ## Requirements